 The Psychology Clinic is a mental health service, training, and research center operated by the Department of Psychology at Washington State University.
 The clinic is staffed by graduate student therapists in the clinical psychology Ph.D. program under the direct supervision of faculty members, and licensed psychologists.

 Information obtained by a student therapist will be recorded in your medical record and used to help decide what treatment or assessment is right for you.

 Most medical insurance will not cover the services provided by graduate student therapists.
+We are not contracted with Medicare/Medicaid and Medicare/Medicaid will not pay for services received from the WSU Psychology Clinic.
 The clinic cannot submit claims to an insurance company on your behalf.
-We do not accept Medicare or DSHS medical coupons.

 Health Care Operations